9 Cold Calling Objections and How to Respond for More Sales

 There you have it - the pain!

 Uncovering pain points is a great tactic for overcoming objections in cold calling.
-Once you know what they are you can then share the ways that your product or service can solve those pains.
+Once you know what they are, you can share how your product or service can solve those pains.

-While asking about pricing isn’t an objection on the surface, some prospects don’t like to proceed in the process without knowing what the cost is going to be.
+While asking about pricing isn’t an objection on the surface, some prospects don’t like to proceed without knowing what the cost is going to be.

 Depending on the industry or the product or service being sold, SDRs may not know the prices in the first place.
 Plus prices may change based on the number of people in the company, the features chosen or a whole variety of other factors.